kbrown3687524/amia/README.md

 # Automated Mutation Introduction and Analysis (AMIA) Workflow
 This workflow is designed to automatically introduce mutation datasets into a specidied protein model and analyze the resultant effects by comparing the WT and Variant structures as well as to automate some the analyses involved in Molecular Dynamics Simulation Trajectory Statistics.
+This workflow is designed to be installed and executed on a Linux Device.
 This project was developed in fulfillment of the MSc Project:  Automated computational workflow to prioritize potential resistance variants in HIV Integrase Subtype C and CRF02_AG.